 - Purpose of the partnership.

 - Rights, responsibilities and obligations of the partners.

 A shareholders’ agreement is similar to a partnership agreement and it is used to govern the relationship of the shareholders of a company.
 Generally, a shareholders’ agreement will cover the following terms:

 - Voting rights.

 - Shareholders’ rights and obligations including dividend payments.

 A written agreement is important so that everyone is clear about what their

 responsibilities are, what the terms of the agreement are and what the procedures are if there was any conflict or in the event that one of the parties dies.

-Aspire Lawyers has helped many start-ups and other businesses with their structuring and agreement needs If you need assistance with your business structure or drafting a Shareholders’ Agreement or Partnership Agreement, get in touch with our Commercial Law team call 03 9743 1333 or email .
+Aspire Lawyers has helped many start-ups and other businesses with their structuring and agreement needs If you need assistance with your business structure or drafting a Shareholders’ Agreement or Partnership Agreement.
+To get further advice call our Melbourne commercial law team on 03 9743 1333, our Perth commercial law team on 08 6183 3753 or email .